-Section 2.8.
-Lecturer, Senior Lecturer and Non-Tenure Tracks
+Section 2.9.
+Lecturer, Senior Lecturer, Full Lecturer and Non-Tenure Tracks

-Lecturer and Senior Lecturer are not among the positions which entitle a Faculty Member to "permanent tenure" when reappointed to an eighth year after seven years of full-time service

-(Faculty By-Laws, Article 9.07a).
+- (a) Lecturer, Senior Lecturer and Full Lecturer are not among the positions which entitle a Faculty Member to "permanent tenure" when reappointed to an eighth year after seven years of full-time service - (b) (Faculty By-Laws, Article 9.07a).
 Lecturer and Senior Lecturer are therefore recognized as "non-tenure track" positions, with the length or employment stipulated in each contract document.
 Nevertheless, notification of non-reappointment shall be given by the Provost/Vice President for Academic Affairs in accordance with Article 8.05(a) of the Faculty By-Laws.
 Article XII of this Agreement does not apply to these positions.

-Section 2.9.
+Section 2.10.
 Visiting Faculty